insidewhy/cc.loader/README.md

 dependencies
 ============
- * baker: npm and node. npm will fetch other node module depencies for you.
+ * baker: node.js, npm will fetch other node module dependencies for you.
  * web: nothing to use the library or a baked library.